LucientZ/the-toybox/README.md

 # the-toybox
-This is a collection of random code snippets that I find interesting
+This is a collection of things that I find interesting